022 of 254: Dimmit County Courthouse, Carrizo Springs, Texas. County Population: 9,996

 John Leffler, "DIMMIT COUNTY," Handbook of Texas Online

-I visited Dimmit County and photographed the courthouse in Carrizo Springs on August 27, 2009 and again, on April 27, 2014.
+I visited Dimmit County and photographed the courthouse in Carrizo Springs on August 27, 2009 and April 27, 2014.

 April 30, 2014.
 The Texas Historical Commission announced the recipients of the Texas Historic Courthouse Preservation Program Round VIII Grants.
 Dimmit County: $450,000 grant award for foundation waterproofing to rectify water leaks in the basement where records are currently stored.
 The project also involves masonry repairs, window replacement and minor repairs to interior plaster.